knetikmedia/knetikcloud-csharp-net20-client/docs/BRERuleEngineRulesApi.md

 <a name="updatebrerule"></a>
 # **UpdateBRERule**
-> ModelBreRule UpdateBRERule (string id, ModelBreRule breRule)
+> BreRule UpdateBRERule (string id, BreRule breRule)

 Update a rule